JuanitoFatas/hound/doc/SECURITY.md

 We store a GitHub token in your web browser's session cookie.
 We do not store this GitHub token in our PostgreSQL database.

-We need this cookie in order to "sync" your GitHub repositories with Hound, which we do once, immediately after you authenticate your GitHub account.
+We need this cookie in order to refresh your GitHub repositories with Hound, which we do once, immediately after you authenticate your GitHub account.
-Later, you can manually "sync" your GitHub repositories with Hound at any time.
+Later, you can manually refresh your GitHub repositories with Hound at any time.

 To browse the portions of the codebase related to authentication, try `grep`ing for the following terms: